athingforjaz/ruby_on_rails_basics/README.md

     - If not, you can $ rails db:rollback and do it over
     - There's another method for adding a column to a table that I have not gotten to work, but it looks like this: $ rails generate migration add_fieldname_to_tablename fieldname:string

+Troubleshooting:
+- You can look at your db in an external program, for example, Dbeaver
+- Did you migrate your database?
+- Is your connection set up correctly (less of a program in Rails, more of one in MVC)

 ### Other Stuff
 - Ruby "strong parameters" requires you to say which parameters you'll allow.
 See the private method at the bottom of the code example below, or Section 5.6 of the tutorial.
 - Adding validation: Section 5.10 of the tutorial
 - Linking from page to page in RoR: `<% link_to 'Link Text', functionname_controllername_path %>`
 - Pass through Ruby in a .html.erb (embedded Ruby) file with `<% ruby goes here %>` OR `<%= ruby that has a return to display goes here%>`
+- Google "ruby on rails scaffolding" to get the instructions for setting up all your standard CRUD actions super quickly, along with the views.
+- In the command line, literally anything with `--help` after it will tell you more about what it does.

 ### Adding Styling
 - VS Code: app/assets/stylesheets/application (and there are other stylesheets generated for each controller too)